mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 It is possible to set a default limit on the number of devices each organization (created below) can accept.
 If you do not need this, you can skip this configuration.

-Otherwise, locate the `mender-device-auth` service.
+If you would like to set a limit, locate the `mender-device-auth` service in the configuration file.
 Add the `environment` section if it is absent.
 In the `environment` section add the `DEVICEAUTH_MAX_DEVICES_LIMIT_DEFAULT` variable with an integer value. `0` represents `no limit` and is the default.
 The updated entry should look like this: